 6. Order your new puppy supplies.

-Crates and puppy toys and water bowls and leashes and collars.
+Crates and puppy toys and water bowls and leashes and collars…oh my!
 The list of puppy supplies is long.
-And also it’s hard to decide what’s necessary and what’s not.
-For a complete list of new puppy supplies, please check out my new puppy check list.
+Also, it may be hard to decide what’s necessary and what’s not.
+For a complete list of new puppy essentials, please check out my new puppy check list.

 One week before puppy’s arrival